ideag/content-cards/readme.txt

 * `url` (requried) - link to the site you want to display Content Card for.
 * `target` (optional) - if you want force links to open in new tab, use `target="_blank"` the same you would in actual links.
 This overrides the global option in Content Cards Settings page.

 You can also insert the shortcode via a button in your visual editor.
-Start by pressing the `CC` button in WordPress Editor's (TinyMCE) toolbar.
+Start by pressing the Content Cards icon in WordPress visual editor's (TinyMCE) toolbar.
+If no other plugins are adding their buttons, our button should be the last one in the top toolbar.

 = oEmbed =